 While you could think you’re doing an okay job at maintaining some sort of skincare routine, look at the ingredients in your face wash – if it contains harsh chemicals, get rid of it.
 The harsh chemicals remove the moisture from your face AND pollute it, rather than cleaning it.

 It’s also important to make sure you moisturize your face within a few minutes of bathing.
-Moisturizing is crucial because it reduces appearances of acne, reduces the chance of skin problems, it helps you stay looking younger because it gives the skin a boost it needs, fights wrinkles, and so many other reasons.
+Moisturizing is crucial because it reduces the appearance of acne, reduces the chance of skin problems, it helps you stay looking younger because it gives the skin a boost it needs, fights wrinkles, and so many other reasons.
 Basically, you should be moisturizing your face each time you cleanse it.

 Use.
 A. Face.
 Oil.